Salah Omar al-Ali

-Salah Omar al-Ali Wasitnya Asik (17 July 1938 – 27 May 2024) was a member of the Iraqi Revolutionary Command Council, Iraqi Minister of Culture and Information from 1968 to 1970, and subsequently ambassador to Sweden, Spain and the United Nations from 1973 to 1981.
+Salah Omar al-Ali (17 July 1938 – 27 May 2024) was a member of the Iraqi Revolutionary Command Council, Iraqi Minister of Culture and Information from 1968 to 1970, and subsequently ambassador to Sweden, Spain and the United Nations from 1973 to 1981.
 He was a leading member of the Iraqi opposition.

 He was formerly a leading member of the Ba'ath Party, and was therefore very close to individuals such as Saddam Hussein who were subsequently accused of having committed a number of atrocities.
 Al-Ali was popular in Iraq, he resigned twice from high ranking governmental positions in protest.

 Early years

 Al-Ali was born in Salah ad Din Governorate, in a village near the city of Tikrit.
 His father, Omar, was a small landowner who was involved in agricultural production.
 Al-Ali eventually migrated to Baghdad where he attended law school and became active in politics.
 At the time, the two major political parties that were popular amongst Iraqi youth were the Iraqi Communist Party and the Ba'ath Party, both of which expounded leftist principles relating to the redistribution of wealth and the eradication of the old social classes that dominated Iraqi society at the time, and both of which were violently opposed to the British.
 In that context, Al-Ali joined the Ba'ath party.
 His activism generated a certain amount of hostility from the government.
+As noted in a 2026 publication by the Lebanese author Suleiman Ferzoli: "Salah Omar Al-Ali joined the Ba'ath Party in the late 1950s, around the same time that Saddam Hussein joined it.
+He became one of the most prominent leaders of the second generation of Iraqi Ba'athists.
+Because he was an eloquent interlocutor, genuinely open to other political currents and willing to cooperate with them, he quickly rose to prominence both within and outside the party.
+Michel Aflaq drew him close and regarded him as one of his trusted associates."